 Squats are without a doubt one of the most efficient exercises you can do, so if you’re not squatting – you should be.

-The primary purpose of a squat rack is to assist you in progressing your squats by way of adding weight.
-Obviously there will only be so much weight you can lift over your head to get the bar into position.
-This is why the squat rack is such a crucial piece of equipment.
+The primary purpose of a squat rack is to assist you in progressing your squats by way of adding increments of weight.
+Leading you to amounts of weight that you otherwise wouldn’t be able to get into position unassisted.

-Despite this, many lifters aren’t taught how to use a squat rack correctly when they start lifting.
+Ultimately, the power rack is life to the dedicated weightlifter.
+Despite this, many lifters aren’t taught how to use it to its full potential when they start lifting.

-Many trainers (not all) skip over this piece of equipment with their female clients.
+Many trainers fail to teach their female clients how to use a squat rack at all.
 If you have a personal trainer who hasn’t worked the squat rack into your workout plans, ask them to show you how.

 If you haven’t got a trainer or anybody to show you how; keep reading, because this guide is for you.